BIO-2506 Introduction to Fish Biology - 10 ECTS

 - You should be able to read the work of others with a critical eye and provide constructive criticism and comment

 - You should have improved your communication skills, particularly writing skills

-There are two work assignments (submitted as group-work) consisting of a laboratory course with report, and the writing of an essay (term paper).
+Obligatory coursework requirements: There are two work assignments (submitted as group-work).
 The assignments are evaluated as pass/fail.
 Participation in the written examination is conditional upon students having achieved pass grades for both the laboratory report and essay.